Social Media Bio

 The tagline for my website, Writing and Other Acts of Faith, borrows from author E.B.
 White, who wrote, “Writing is an act of faith, not of grammar.”

-On this website I share some of my writing, books I’m reading, Scripture, prayer, self-care, and other acts of faith in everyday life, like:
+On this website, I share some of my writing, books I’m reading, Scripture, prayer, and other everyday acts of faith.
+Whatever life holds for you today, I pray you’ll be refreshed and renewed by articles like these:

 - and other articles on Christian living.